RuneMod/RuneMod/README.md

 # RuneMod
 This plugin adds a different renderer to Runescape.

-There are also some graphical modding tools.
+It also has some graphics modding tools.

 This is still in development.
 You are likely to see bugs and client crashes while using this plugin.